oap-project/oap-tools/integrations/oap/emr/README.md

 You can visit the [Notebooks User Guide](./notebooks/README.md) to learn how to use notebooks to easily generate data and run TPC-DS with gazelle_plugin.

 ### 3.2 Using benchmark tool
-You can visit the [Benchmarl tool User Guide](./benchmark/README.md) to learn how to use benchmark tool to easily run TPC-DS, TPC-H and HiBench with OAP.
+You can visit the [Benchmark tool User Guide](./benchmark/README.md) to learn how to use benchmark tool to easily run TPC-DS, TPC-H and HiBench with OAP.